 What is your stress response?
 How do you handle events that bring stress to your life?
+What are your stress symptoms?
 Many define stress as: “a state of mental or emotional tension resulting from adverse or very demanding circumstances”.
 In order to survive, some partake of a stress management class, others may have adopted “coping mechanisms” that involve alcohol, smoking or other.
 A stressor is something that causes a state of strain.
 The stressor can be positive or negative life events.
 The birth of a new baby or the planning of a wedding can be as much of a stressor as a job loss or death in the family.

 For many years medical professionals believed that a “Type A Personality” was to blame for people becoming victims to stress.
 This was such a common belief that studies were done to try and retrain Type A people to not be a Type A Personality.
 In conducting these studies, it only added stress to the Type A folks – defeating the whole purpose!

 Perhaps a better option would be to train ourselves – Type A and otherwise – to recognize clues our body tells us every day.
 When we are not paying attention to the physical indicators, we can fall prey to unhealthy habits.
 Ignoring those clues will trigger emotional chaos.
 Just being alert to the vast number of emotions that travel to us and through us will be an eye opener for some.

 For decades doctors believed that type A personality behavior was the catalyst for heart disease.
 They have now discovered that hostility is truly the stimulant for heart disease.
 A study was done and revealed that lawyers who were known to possess hostile reactions in their day to day life were key candidates for heart disease.
 Sad to say that 20% of them died by age 50.
 I understand that there may be certain careers that can lend themselves to a bitter outlook on life, but we can mitigate contentious behavior with self-awareness.
 Life is meant to be a daily celebration, not something that we dread.